slowdivePTG/slowdivePTG.github.io/_pages/Notes.md

 title:     Notes on Several Courses
 ---

 Here is a list of my notes on several Astronomy (& Mathematics) courses in Peking University.
 All the notes are written in Markdown.
-Please visit my GitHub repo [Notes](https://github.com/slowdivePTG/Notes).
+Please visit my [GitBook](https://slowdiveptg.gitbook.io/notes/), or directly download from my [GitHub repo](https://github.com/slowdivePTG/Notes).

 - Autumn Semester in Grade 3
 1. 理论天体物理 (Theoretical Astrophysics, Fukun Liu)